PanT12/Efficient-sparse-probability-measures-recovery-via-Bregman-gradient/README.md

 The complete paper can be accessed at <https://arxiv.org/pdf/2403.02861.pdf/>.

 ## Experiment Details
-In the experiments, we consider the least squares problem.
+In the experiments, we consider synthetic data (Experiments 1-4) and real data (Experiments 5-6) .

 ### Experiment 1 (recovery accuracy)
 In this experiment, we want to test the recovery accuracy of our algorithm.
 We maintain a constant signal-to-noise ratio (SNR) for data generation and compute the reconstruction SNR (RSNR) using the recovered solution.